Viersen

 Viersen (/de/; Veeëse) is the capital of the district of Viersen, in North Rhine-Westphalia, Germany.

 Geography

 Viersen is situated approximately 8 km north-west of Mönchengladbach, 15 km south-west of Krefeld and 20 km east of Venlo (Netherlands).

 Division of the town

 The city of Viersen is made up of three (formerly independent) cities: Süchteln, Dülken and Viersen, which combined in 1970, and one former village, Boisheim, which combined with Viersen in 1968.

 Politics

-The current mayor of Viersen is Sabine Anemüller of the Social Democratic Party (SPD) since 2015.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The current mayor of Viersen is Christoph Hopp of the Christian Democratic Union (CDU) since November 2025.

+Previous mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: